neo-ngd/NEO-Tutorial/en/1-introduction/3-Fundamentals_of_NEO.md

 Unlike the majority of current blockchains that use variants of PoW (Proof-of-Work) or PoS (Proof-of-Stake) for their respective consensus mechanisms, NEO uses an original consensus mechanism known as dBFT (delegated Byzantine Fault Tolerance).

 PoW- and PoS-based consensus mechanisms encourage a large number of participants to propose blocks to the network.
 Conflicts are resolved through the use of forks, with the longest chain considered to be the truthful chain.

-In these blockchains, transactions within blocks are finalized in a probabilistic manner.
+In these blockchains, transactions within blocks are finalized over time in a probabilistic manner through the use of confirmations.
+The more blocks have been added to the blockchain since the block containing a given transaction, the less likely that transaction will be nullified by a fork.

 In dBFT, NEO owners vote to elect a set of consensus nodes; a delegated group responsible for producing blocks.
 Each block in NEO must be agreed on by a 2/3 majority of consensus nodes before it is committed to the blockchain.